How do I find out if my tax return was accepted?

 When e-filing with an authorized provider, such as this website, there are a variety of status responses sent to you from the IRS.
-Successfully transmitted, received by the IRS, errors or problems with the transmission and confirmations that a return has been accepted are all responses that may be provided to you.
+Successfully transmitted, received by the IRS, errors or problems with the transmission and confirmations that a tax return has been accepted are all responses that may be provided to you.

-Typically, we receive notifications from the IRS within a couple of hours at which time we will notify you that the IRS has either accepted your filing or if you need to make changes to it.
+Typically, we receive notifications from the IRS within a couple of hours at which time we will notify you that the IRS has either accepted your e-file or if you need to make changes to it.
 With that said, the IRS does state that it can take them up to 48hrs to return this notice.

 If the cause is something which can easily be corrected, you will be given an opportunity to correct the return and resubmit using our software completely free of charge.
 If, however, the cause for rejection cannot be corrected you will need to "print" the return and mail it to the federal/state government instead.